Paledots/BIProject/README.md

    `M`

-   where M is the number of genotypes.
+   where M is the number of genotypes in file .map or .hap/.haps.
 When the program runs, the asmc.sample file will be created in the current folder

 Scripting requires python version at least 3.6